nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_DECOUPLING.md

 }
 ```

-Unfortunately, these two components are now tighly coupled.
+Unfortunately, these two components are now tightly coupled.
 What couples them?

 1. **`MessageList`** knows of the existence of the DOM element with `friends` class name.
 1. It also knows about DOM elements with the `friend` class name and that they emit the "change" event.